N00rAhmed/text-based-adventure-game-js/README.md

 # text-based-adventure-game-js
-This is a text based adventure game made using javascript, html, css
+This is a text based adventure game made using javascript, html, css.